zeroasterisk/cordova-phonegap/README.md

 app.initialize(window);
 ````

-To confirm that Cordova Phonegap connects to the device hardware, you may want to add the following HTML to your app:
+To confirm that Cordova Phonegap connects to the device hardware, add this HTML snippet to your app somewhere:
 ````html
  <div id="deviceready" class="blink">
         <p class="event listening">Connecting to Device</p>